 That’s why it’s so important to get funding from other areas.
 There are so many options business owners have in order to raise money for their companies.
 And, one of the main ones is to get investors.
 However, there are also business loans that can be taken out as well.

 In the past, these would be awarded through banks, and businesses would pay them back over time.
 However, Stateside things are changing in this regard, and recent tech startups have been awarded money from a casino fund.
 Indeed, three local technology startups have benefited from loans taken from these funds, and totalling around $700,000.
+Who knew that a casino would give out money to help people, rather than requiring you to put money in it in the first place and take a chance?

 The fund, known as VOLT Fund, is a part of Anne Arundel Economic Development Corp., and is supported by revenue from surrounding Maryland casinos.
 Of course, it wasn’t as simple as just awarding the funds to the businesses who needed it.
 Over 50 startups applied for funding, but, of the 50, only three were selected to be given financing.